codingJang/QuPid/README.md

 ## Additional Description

 In Unity, entities within the game are termed "GameObjects."
 These can be equipped with "Components" for added functionalities.
 Custom components, scripted in C#, were used to give each GameObject its optical properties.
 An algorithm, inspired by recursive functions, was developed to simulate light behavior in the lab.
+"Sockets" allow users to position optical devices.

 The lab offers examples to guide users.
-In one setup, "sockets" allow users to position optical devices.
-This setup demonstrates the journey of horizontally polarized light to circular polarization, with each step providing a quantum perspective.
+One setup demonstrates the transformation of horizontally polarized photons $\ket{0}$ to circularly polarized photons $\frac{1}{\sqrt{2}} \ket{0} + \frac{i}{\sqrt{2}} \ket{1}$, with each step providing a quantum perspective.

 QuPid's VR lab is a modest attempt to bridge the gap between light polarization and qubits.
 The lab can elucidate single qubit phenomena, drawing parallels with foundational quantum concepts.
 The potential inclusion of a $\text{CNOT}$ gate could further expand the quantum explorations.